June 12, 2025

 When you're staring down a small but high-stakes list of Oregon med schools, the question isn't just, “where do I want to go?”
 It's “do I actually have a shot?”

 That’s why at Premed Catalyst, we compiled a free resource of 8 full, unfiltered AMCAS applications that led to real acceptances at some of the most competitive med schools in the country, including West Coast powerhouses like UCLA and UCSF.
-You’ll see exactly how successful applicants framed their narratives, structured their activities, and answered secondaries in ways that made Adcoms say yes.
+You’ll see exactly how successful applicants framed their narratives, structured their activities, and answered secondaries in ways that made AdComs say yes.

 Grab the free application database here.
 Stop wondering what works.
 Start modeling what actually did.